 — An ethnic nation is defined by common biological descent.
 ‘Race’ is a synonym in certain contexts, but ethnic nations are typically narrower than the visible races of US usage.

 — A political nation is defined by membership in a common state.
-This reference to population is different from the use of the word ‘nation’ (explained below) for ‘country’ or ‘state’.
+Because a nation, in this sense, is a group of people, a political nation is different from the use of the word ‘nation’ (explained below) for ‘country’ or ‘state’.

 — An identity nation is a population to which individuals belong solely because they identify with the population.
 There need not be any further commonality, and there need not be mutual recognition.
 Simply put, if you think you are part of an identity nation, you are.
 Identity nationality can be based on any of the others, or on the belief in their existence.

 Any of these, or a combination of them, can be a historical nation, defined by continuity of membership over time, regardless of culture, ethnicity, polity, or identity.